-I am a Senior Postdoctoral Associate within the Computer Science and Artificial Intelligence Lab at MIT and an incoming Assistant Professor in Computer Science at the University of Toronto (starting in August 2021).
+I am a Research Scientist within the Computer Science and Artificial Intelligence Lab at MIT and an incoming Assistant Professor in Computer Science at the University of Toronto (starting in August 2021).
 My current work, supervised by Sertac Karaman and Daniela Rus, focuses on situational awareness for autonomous driving.

 Prior to that I was affiliated with the Autonomous Systems Lab of ETH Zurich working with Roland Siegwart on robotic perception, particularly localization and mapping.
 I obtained my PhD degree in computer science working on nonlinear estimation at the Intelligent Sensor-Actuator-Systems Lab of the Karlsruhe Institute of Technology.
 It was supervised by Uwe Hanebeck and Simon Julier (co-supervisor).

 Early on, I was fascinated by the laws that govern uncertainty and their applications, which was my focus while studying Mathematics (Major) and Computer Science (Minor) at the University of Stuttgart.
 My research interests involve probabilistic, statistical, and learning methods for robotic perception and decision making in complex environments.